 Things to consider when diving into a long-distance courier job

-The basic concept is pretty easy to grasp.
+The basic concept of long-distance courier work is fairly simple.
 Using your own vehicle, you transport goods, merchandise, documents, or even other vehicles from one location to another.
 The distances can vary from interstate courier jobs to cross-country deliveries.

-Whether a freelancer or contracted at a delivery company, odds are you’ll find the work rewarding and enjoyable.
+Whether a freelancer or contracted at a delivery company, if you like driving odds are you’ll find the work rewarding and enjoyable.
 The constant travel offers something that most other jobs lack – a sense of freedom.
 Here’s just a few more of the advantages you might want to consider.

-Low barrier of entry: Are you a reliable, responsible driver with a clean record?
-Are you able to locate addresses quickly?
+- Low barrier of entry: Are you a reliable, responsible driver with a clean record?
+Do you have a smartphone that can help you manage your jobs and locate addresses quickly?
 Then you have what it takes to make it as a self-employed courier.
 The job requires little in the way of equipment – all you need is a registered vehicle and a GPS device.

 Current industry pay scales for long-distance courier jobs

-But when you look at self-employed courier jobs using your own car, it’s a whole different story.
+But for self-employed couriers using your own car, it’s a whole different story.
 On average, a freelancer earns significantly more per job than a courier working for a big company.
-Using CitizenShipper’s platform as an example, we see that the average independent driver makes between $8,000 and $10,000 per month.
+Using CitizenShipper’s platform as an example, the average independent driver makes between $8,000 and $10,000 per month.

 It’s not that simple, of course – a freelance delivery driver also has expenses to think about.
 Covering the cost of fuel, repair, and insurance premiums can take as much as 40% off the top.
-Still, you end up more in your pocket than you would as a courier employed by a shipping company.
+Still, as a freelance courier, you end up more in your pocket than you would as a courier employed by a shipping company.

-To explain this discrepancy, let’s take a look into the way the courier service industry operates.
+To explain this price difference in more detail, let’s take a look into the way the courier service industry operates.

 Facts about the US courier service industry

-Sadly, this bounty hasn’t really trickled down to the couriers themselves.
-Wages have been stagnant across the board, and even those who work as contractors have faced difficulties.
+Sadly, this bounty hasn’t really trickled down to contracted couriers themselves.
+Wages have been stagnant across the board.
 Many shipping companies gradually increase their fees, cutting deeper and deeper into courier earnings.

 So what’s the solution?
 Being your own boss, of course!
-As mentioned above, a freelance delivery driver has more freedom choosing shipments and keeps a greater share of the profits.
-You take on a greater portion of the risk too, but there’s a downside to everything, isn’t there?
+As mentioned above, a freelance delivery driver has more freedom in choosing shipments and keeps a greater share of the profits.

 Ready to give it a shot?

 If you have solid driving skills and professional responsibility, long-distance courier jobs are an opportunity you really shouldn’t miss.
-Sign up as a driver on CitizenShipper, a platform that will never take a cut out of your earnings!
+Sign up as a driver on CitizenShipper, a platform that supports your journey as a driver and helps you build your business.